LDAP & Directory Services

 About this Document

-This document covers the installation and configuration of the AXS Guard Directory Services Module.
-It is intended for system administrators or technical personnel with a thorough knowledge of Microsoft Active Directory and LDAP.
+This document covers the configuration of the AXS Guard Directory Services feature.
+It is intended for system administrators and technical personnel with a thorough knowledge of Microsoft Active Directory, LDAP and Microsoft Entra ID.

 Examples used in this Guide